dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 Structure|Type|Description
 ---------|----|-----------
-"blockHash"                                   |(string, required)         |block hash where notarizations are searched
+"blockHash"                                   |(string, required)         |block hash where notarisations are searched

 ### Response:

-returns array of pairs of values <notarization txid> <notarization data in hex>
+returns array of pairs of values <notarisation txid> <notarisation data in hex>

 ## scanNotarisationsDB

 **scanNotarisationsDB blockHeight symbol [blocksLimit=1440]**

-Scans notarisations db backwards from height for a notarisation of given symbol.
+Scans notarisations db backwards from the block height for a notarisation of given symbol.

 ### Arguments:

 Structure|Type|Description
 ---------|----|-----------
-"blockHeight"                       |(number, required)         |starting block height where notarizations are searched "symbol"                            |(string, required)         |chain name for which notarizations are searched "blocksLimit"                       |(number, optional)         |optional block number to search for notarizations in depth
+"blockHeight"                       |(number, required)         |starting block height where notarisations are searched "symbol"                            |(string, required)         |chain name for which notarisations are searched "blocksLimit"                       |(number, optional)         |optional block number to search for notarisations in depth

 ### Response:

-returns array of <notarization txid> <notarization data in hex>
+returns array of <notarisation txid> <notarisation data in hex>

 # User API